brunotenreiro99/nestjs-fundamentals/@docs/testing.md

         });

     By importing the AppModule we are inizializaiting the full project.
 Its better to do it by moduels and not all in one.

+    Any configuration added in the main.ts needs to be applied also in the e2e inizialiation code, otherwise, it will not work as the real one!
+This means we need to add for example global pipes.